Tuesday, October 29, 2024

 I've been a teacher for a long time.
 Let's just say over two decades.
 In that time I've been a certified educator at a mere 4 schools.
 I tend to stay at a school for awhile- allowing the kinks and chasms to appear and discourage before I move on.
 My first campus was a rough campus, angry students, angry teachers- it took all our energy to keep behavior in check in order to teach at all.
 I stayed 5 years.
 Why?
 To fulfill my promise to myself- I became a teacher not for recognition or glory- but to do what's best for students.
 To inspire students.
 It was a 45 minute commute and we moved across town so, change number one.
 As tough as the student body could be, and as frustrated as staff was on a general basis- we treated each other with respect.
 Administration had our backs.

 My second school was a school not of behavior issues from poverty or ambivalence, but one of privilege and entitlement.
 Actually, thinking back on it, I'm not sure which one was tougher.
 This school, one in which I stayed six years until I moved out-of-state, was exhausting.
 Overbearing parents, helicopter guardians and Gucci handbags.
-But, learning was happening and the staff was a lot more engaged in school community and functions.
+But, learning was happening, and the staff was a lot more engaged in school community and functions.
 It felt more communal- it was more communal.
 The thing is- the administration was deceptive.
-They had their bubble and those in it- broke all the rules in an obvious way, and got away with it.
+They had their bubble and those well placed within it broke all the rules in an obvious way, and got away with it.
 Those not in the womb of administrative protection were heavily watched and criticized.
 It was a mean girls community and everyone knew it.

 Eventually though- my passion for gifted education and the opportunity to really dive deep, inspire and guide my gifted students was halted.
 They changed the program and lessened opportunities to thrive.
 So I felt I needed to move somewhere where I was needed- where I could meet the needs of students.
 So again, I moved to another state.
 This school, I was hoping- because it is so different and unique in its curriculum, structure and design- would be unique in its teacher support and culture.
 But, alas, it isn't.
 It is the location of a mean girl and bully pulpit that I was shocked to see.